Codes in algebras of direct products of groups: Introduction

 The aim of this paper is to take a step further in the aforementioned research line.
 More concretely, we provide the Wedderburn-Artin decomposition of the semisimple algebra of any direct product of finite groups $G_1\times \cdots \times G_r$ based on the structure of the corresponding group algebras of the direct factors $G_1, \ldots, G_r$.
 This information will be utilised to compute the associated group codes, the number of such codes, and their dimensions.
-It is worthwhile to mention that, in contrast to \cite{Vedenev2019_2}, our study does not depend on either the number of direct factors or the dihedral structure in such a way that some of their results appear as a particular case.
+It is worthwhile to mention that, in contrast to \cite{Vedenev2019_2}, our study does not depend on either the number of direct factors or the dihedral structure in such a way that some of their results appear now as particular cases.
 As a direct consequence, we get the full description of semisimple group algebras of direct products of dihedral, cyclic, or generalised quaternion groups.
-We illustrate with examples that some linear codes that achieve the best-known minimum distance for their dimension can be seen as group codes that arise from semisimple algebras of direct products of groups.
-Finally, in the specific case of a dihedral group algebra, we will show a construction of quantum error-correcting codes, via the CSS method, by using the matrix ring decomposition of the corresponding group algebra.
+We illustrate with examples that some linear codes that achieve the best-known minimum distance for their dimensions can be seen as group codes that arise from semisimple algebras of direct products of groups.